-The studies mentioned above were using oral magnesium supplementation to draw the positive conclusions about the role of magnesium in reducing the symptoms of PMS.
+The studies mentioned above were using oral magnesium supplementation to draw positive conclusions about the role of magnesium in reducing the symptoms of PMS.
 However, oral magnesium supplementation has its limitations.
-Not everyone can absorb it via the digestive tract, and even those who can, absorb only a relatively small percentage of what has been ingested.
+Not everyone can absorb it via the digestive tract, and even those who can absorb only a relatively small percentage of what has been ingested.
 Much of oral magnesium passes through the body unabsorbed.
 The chances increase when chelated magnesium is taken instead of cheaper forms of it.
-Magnesium citrate, magnesium orotate are some of the chelated forms of the good quality magnesium supplement.
-They will also be milder on the stomach, since unlike magnesium oxide, they do not take hydrocholric acid out of the body, so do not upset digestion.
+Magnesium citrate, magnesium orotate are some of the chelated forms of good quality magnesium supplement.
+They will also be milder on the stomach since unlike magnesium oxide, they do not take hydrochloric acid out of the body, so do not upset digestion.

-Other natural remedies include vitamin B complex, Vitex Agnus Castus (Chaste Berry) – to regulate hormones, Evening primprose oil, and calcium.
+Other natural remedies include vitamin B complex, Vitex Agnus Castus (Chaste Berry) – to regulate hormones, Evening primrose oil, and calcium.
 Exercise, sufficient sleep and healthy nutrition are also advised.

 Always check with your medical doctor for any supplementation – oral or transdermal, since certain conditions and medications would mean exercising caution in this respect.